-The vehicle automatically manages foundation braking priorities among the various vehicle systems that use the foundation brakes, such as Wingman ACB, Bendix[®] ESP[®] (Electronic Stability Program), Bendix[®] ATC (Automatic Traction Control), and Bendix[®] ABS (Antilock Braking System).
+The vehicle automatically manages foundation braking priorities among the various vehicle systems that use the foundation brakes, such as Wingman Advanced, Bendix[®] ESP[®] (Electronic Stability Program), Bendix[®] ATC (Automatic Traction Control), and the Bendix[®] ABS (Antilock Braking System).

-What to Expect When Using the Bendix[®] Wingman[®] ACB System
+What to Expect When Using the Bendix® Wingman® AdvancedTM System

-The charts on the next page illustrate what to expect from the Wingman ACB system in various driving situations you may encounter.
-Both the system indication and action to expect from the system are illustrated.
+The following charts illustrate what to expect from the Wingman Advanced system in various driving situations you may encounter.
+Both the system indication and action to expect from the system are illustrated on the following pages.

 What to Expect Section One: All driving scenarios (Cruise is either "ON" or "OFF") Situation Typical System Indication/Alerts Typical System Actions A broken-down vehicle is stationary in the lane in which your vehicle is traveling.
 A Stationary Object Alert may be issued up to three (3) seconds prior to impact.
 None.
 A pedestrian, deer or dog runs in front of your vehicle.
 None.
 None.
 Another vehicle crosses the road perpendicular to your path of travel - such as at an intersection.
 None.
 None.
-The detected forward vehicle slows rapidly .
-The Impact Alert (continuous tone) will sound and a visual message/icon typically appears on the dash screen or DIU display.
-None.
-The driver must immediately act to potentially avoid - or lessen the severity of - a collision.

 What to Expect Section Two: Cruise control "ON" and speed "SET" Situation Typical System Indication/Alerts Typical System Actions With no detected forward vehicle.
 None.
 Vehicle maintains set speed.
 With a detected forward vehicle.
-The cruise control ON indicator is illuminat- ed and the detected forward vehicle icon is illuminated.
-The active cruise control with braking feature will maintain the set speed or following distance.
+The cruise control ON indicator is illuminated and the detected forward vehicle icon is illuminated.
+The adaptive cruise control with braking feature will maintain the set speed and following distance.
 The detected forward vehicle slows moderately .
-The Following Distance Alert (FDA) will sound and a visual message/icon typically appears on the dash screen or Bendix [®] Driver Interface Unit (DIU) display.
+The Following Distance Alert (FDA) will sound and a visual message/icon typically appears on the dash screen or Bendix® Driver Interface Unit (DIU) display.
 The vehicle will be slowed by (in order) (a) reducing throttle; (b) engaging the engine retarder; or (c) applying the foundation brakes.
 If the foundation brakes are applied, cruise control is cancelled.

 What to Expect Section Two (continued): Cruise control "ON" and speed "SET" Situation Typical System Indication/Alerts Typical System Actions The detected forward vehicle slows rapidly .
-The Impact Alert (IA) warning (continuous tone), will sound and a visual message/ icon typically appears on the dash screen or DIU display.
+The Impact Alert (IA) warning (continuous tone), will sound and a visual message/icon typically appears on the dash screen or DIU display.
 The Following Distance Alert may also be heard.
-The vehicle throttle will be reduced; the engine retarder engaged; and up to one-third of the vehicle's braking capacity will be applied.
+The vehicle throttle will be reduced; the engine retarder engaged; and the foundation brakes applied.
 The cruise control feature cancels after the event.
-If a detected forward vehicle cuts in front of your vehicle and speeds away.
-The Following Distance Alerts may be given to the driver, depending on the exact system configuration that has been set for the vehicle, and how close the vehicle cuts in front.
+A detected forward vehicle cuts in front of your vehicle and speeds away.
+Following Distance Alerts may be given to the driver, depending on the exact system configuration that has been set for the vehicle, and how close the vehicle cuts in front.
 Vehicle maintains set speed.
 Going down a grade with a detected forward vehicle.
 DO NOT USE cruise control on downhill grades.
 DO NOT USE cruise control on downhill grades.
 Cruise control should NOT be used on downhill grades.
-See the CDL manual instructions on proper gear usage for downhill grades.
+See the CDL manual instructions on proper gear usage for down grades.

-NOTE: The system indicators/alerts shown are typical, but may vary from the descriptions shown here by vehicle manufacturer, or earlier versions of the Bendix[®] Wingman[®] ACB system.
+NOTE: The system indicators/alerts above are typical, but may vary from the descriptions shown here by vehicle manufacturer, or earlier versions of the Bendix[®] Wingman[®] Advanced^m system.